-Though there are still no direct flights into the country, Dominica’s tourism industry blossomed.
-Businesses like bars, restaurants, and hotels are happy, and the locals look forward to seeing and hearing about the big “Pirates” celebrities like Johnny Depp, Keira Knightley, and Orlando Bloom.
+Dominica’s tourism industry has blossomed, despite the lack of direct flights.
+Businesses like bars, restaurants, and hotels are happy, and locals look forward to seeing and hearing about the big “Pirates” celebrities like Johnny Depp, Keira Knightley, and Orlando Bloom.

 Dominica is the most mountainous and volcanic of the Caribbean nations.
 While right in the middle of the Caribbean, Dominica is not like its neighboring islands.
 It boasts not of boundless pristine beaches but of thick rainforests and several potentially active volcanoes.
 In place of beaches are numerous hot springs, rivers, and waterfalls.